Cyphexl/ekki-mukk/source/_posts/Thinking-in-TimeTables-WePeiyang-Schedule-Screen-Design-Implementation.md

   })
 ```

 In the above code snippet, `crashIndex` keeps track of the current accumulated courses with the same start time.
-For the $n$th of such a course, the render position will be translated by $20n$ pixels.
+For the {% katex %}n{% endkatex %}th of such a course, the render position will be translated by {% katex %}20n{% endkatex %} pixels.
 Once a new course with a different start time is detected, `crashIndex` is reset to zero.

 At this point, we can appropriately render all four conflict types mentioned earlier.
 We ensured that all courses are visible, clickable, and the more critical courses appear more salient.